ansible-lockdown/.github/readme.md

 ## What is it?

-Based upon industry recognised benchmarks and best practices, Using leading products to enable highly adjustable configurations to bring your systems/platforms into security compliance.
+Based upon industry recognized benchmarks and best practices, Using leading products to enable highly adjustable configurations to bring your systems/platforms into security compliance.

 - Open Source (MIT licensed)
   - Community supported as standard